 You may tolerate sipping cold drinks throughout the day better than drinking a lot at once, especially if you have been vomiting.

-It’s important to stay hydrated, especially when you’re ill.
-Clear, cold beverages like water, oral rehydration solutions, iced tea, juice, sports drinks and coconut water can be sipped throughout the day when you’re nauseous.
+It’s important to stay hydrated, especially when you’re feeling nauseous.
+You can sip clear, cold beverages like water, oral rehydration solutions, iced tea, juice, sports drinks, and coconut water throughout the day.

-Dry foods such as crackers, pretzels, toast and cereals are often recommended to people experiencing nausea.
-In fact, one study found that almost 90% of gynecologists recommend soda crackers to women with morning sickness (12, 13).
+Dry foods such as crackers, pretzels, toast, and cereals are often recommended to people experiencing nausea.
+In fact, one study found that almost 90% of gynecologists recommend soda crackers to women with morning sickness (

 It’s not clear why people tolerate dry, plain foods when they’re nauseous, and no scientific research on the topic exists.

-That’s why it’s best to avoid preparing and cooking food when you’re sick, as the sight and smell of food could trigger nausea.
+That’s why it’s best to avoid preparing and cooking food when you’re not feeling well, as the sight and smell of food could trigger nausea.

-Crackers, pretzels, toast and cereals are quick meal fixes that require little to no preparation, have no strong odor and may help settle your empty, upset stomach (12).
+Crackers, pretzels, toast, and cereals are quick meal fixes that require little to no preparation, have no strong odor, and may help settle your empty, upset stomach (

-When you’re sick, you may tolerate cold foods better than warm dishes.
-That’s because they generally don’t have strong odors, which may trigger nausea (12).
+When you’re not feeling well, you may tolerate cold foods better than warm dishes.
+That’s because they generally don’t have strong odors, which may trigger nausea (

 Aversion to odor is particularly common during pregnancy.
-One study found that 41% of pregnant women experienced aversion to food smells and were more likely to be affected by nausea (14).
+One study found that women with severe morning sickness were more likely to feel nauseous after smelling cooked foods (

-Some good choices of cold foods include Jell-o, ice cream, chilled fruits, yogurt, custard and frozen popsicles.
+Some good choices of cold foods include Jell-O, ice cream, chilled fruits, yogurt, custard, and frozen ice pops.

 If your nausea makes it difficult to keep food down, simply sucking on an ice cube may help.
 This is also a good way to slowly replenish your fluids.

-Summary Food smells can trigger nausea.
-Therefore, cold foods that produce less odor like popsicles, Jell-o, chilled fruits and ice cream are often better tolerated.
+Food smells can trigger nausea.
+Cold foods that produce less odor like ice pops, Jell-O, chilled fruits, and ice cream are often better tolerated.